winhowes/AuthTranslator/docs/runtime.md

 ## Hot reload

 Send `SIGHUP` or run with `-watch` to reload the configuration, allowlist, and denylist files without dropping connections.
-The watcher re-adds itself when files are replaced so edits trigger a reload automatically.
+The watcher re-adds itself when files are replaced so edits trigger a reload automatically. **`-watch` only tracks local file paths** – if you supply `-config-url`, `-allowlist-url`, or `-denylist-url` (including `file://` URIs) the daemon skips file watching, so use `SIGHUP` or another orchestrated reload instead.
 Remote configuration URLs are fetched with a 10&nbsp;second HTTP timeout.

 ---